Fieldwork

 What is being misdiagnosed

-What the community can realistically carry next
+What the community can realistically manage next

 Field Snapshots